Alan Hardaker

 Alan Hardaker OBE (29 July 1912 − 4 March 1980) was an English football administrator for the Football League, a wartime Royal Navy officer, and previously an amateur footballer.
-He was born in Hull, Yorkshire, second son to John and Emma, and younger brother of Ernest.
+He was born in Hull, Yorkshire and was the second son to John and Emma Hardaker.
+He was younger brother of Ernest Hardaker.

 Education and early career

-Alan Hardaker's education began at Constable Street Elementary School in Hull, and from there he was awarded a scholarship to Riley High School, leaving in 1928 with qualifications in typing and shorthand.
-He initially went into the family removals and haulage business, until 1929, when he was sacked by his own father for playing dominoes instead of working.
-He was able to use his qualifications to find immediate employment as an office junior in the Town Clerk's department at the Guildhall, Kingston upon Hull.
+Hardaker's education began at Constable Street Elementary School in Hull, and from there he was awarded a scholarship to Riley High School, leaving in 1928 with qualifications in typing and shorthand.
+He initially went into the family removals and haulage business, until he was sacked in 1929 by his own father for playing dominoes instead of working.
+He was able to use his qualifications to find immediate employment as an office junior in the Town Clerk's department at the Hull Guildhall.

-He met Irene Mundy when he was seventeen and she a year younger.
-They married eight years later in North Ferriby Church.
+He met Irene Mundy when he was 17 and she was a year younger.
+They married eight years later in North Ferriby church.
 They would go on to have four daughters and many grandchildren.

-He had first taken up playing football at the High School, and so joined Municipal Sports F.C., the Guildhall team.
+He had first taken up playing football at the high school, and so joined Municipal Sports, the Guildhall team.
 He was sent off on one occasion during his time with them, for retaliation.
-Playing in the centre forward position, he scored one hundred goals in three seasons, although he claimed that most of these were only possible due to the quality of those playing alongside him.
+Playing in the centre forward position, he scored 100 goals in three seasons, although he claimed that most of these were only possible due to the quality of those playing alongside him.

-After moving on to East Riding County League champions Beverley White Star F.C. (now defunct), he was invited by Hull City to play for their reserve side against Bradford Park Avenue's second string.
-He had been converted to full back by this time, and that was the position he took up for Hull City Reserves.
+After moving on to East Riding County League champions Beverley White Star (now defunct), he was invited by Hull City to play for their reserve side against Bradford Park Avenue Reserves.
+He had been converted to full back by this time, and that was the position he took up for the Hull City Reserves.
 From then on, he played for one or other of the teams on a regular basis for the next three seasons.

 In 1935, he captained the East Riding County FA representative team when they won the Northern Counties Amateur Championship.

 He was offered professional terms in 1936 by manager Jack Hill, which he turned down, as by the age of 23 he had progressed to become Lord Mayor's secretary at the Guildhall.
-After then playing 11 games for the Reserves in the Midland League, and coinciding with a change in team management, he was released by the club.
+After then playing eleven games for the Reserves in the Midland League, and coinciding with a change in team management, he was released by the club.
 He went on to play for Bridlington Central United (later known as Bridlington Town) of the East Riding Amateur League, and then moved to the Yorkshire Amateur Football Club in the Yorkshire League.